Study in Canberra

 Canberra living

-Canberra is a much quieter place to live in than you might expect for a city with 400,000 people.
-The efficient road network means people can quickly get out of Civic (the CBD) and into suburbs spreading for tens of kms in all directions.
+Canberra is a much quieter place to live in than you might expect for a city with 470,000 people.
+The efficient road network allows people to quickly move out of Civic (the CBD) and into suburbs that spread for tens of kilometres in all directions.

 Canberra’s suburban lifestyle doesn’t affect students very much because the universities have campus locations near Civic.